bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 It's definitely important to test exhaustively, but it's just as important to do so in a structured way.
 Reach out to the test suite's maintainers to learn if and how they have already tested those algorithms.
-In many cases, it's acceptable to test them just once (and maybe through a different API entirely), and rely only on surface-level testing elsewhere.
+In many cases, it's acceptable to test them in just one place (and maybe through a different API entirely), and rely only on surface-level testing everywhere else.
 While it's always possible for more tests to uncover new bugs, the chances may be slim.
 The time we spend writing tests is highly valuable, so we have to be efficient!

 *Example* The following algorithm from [the DOM standard](https://dom.spec.whatwg.org/) powers